-With a career that spanned 79 years and included success in painting, sculpting, ceramics, poetry, stage design, and writing, his tendency to experiment with his craft is unsurprising.
+With an artistic career that spanned 79 years and included success in painting, sculpture, ceramics, poetry, stage design, and writing, his tendency to experiment with his craft is unsurprising.
 However, the extent to which his style changed in each discipline—particularly, in painting—is unlike that of any other artist.
-Therefore, in order to trace his stylistic evolution, his body of work is often divided into periods: early work, the Blue Period, the Rose Period, the African Period, Cubism, Neoclassicism, Surrealism, and later work.
+Therefore, to trace his stylistic evolution, his body of work is often divided into periods: early work, the Blue Period, the Rose Period, the African Period, Cubism, Neoclassicism, Surrealism, and later work.
+Taken together, it's easy to see why he was one of the most influential artists of the 20th century.

 Here, we explore these changes, beginning with a phase that is often widely overlooked and even entirely unknown: Picasso's roots in realism.